In this section:

 Regulating the safety of cosmetics

-Every new product must undergo a full safety assessment before it is allowed on the shelves and this is a strict requirement under EU law called the Cosmetics Regulation, which also provides guidance on how this safety assessment must be carried out.
+Every new product must undergo a full safety assessment before it is allowed on the shelves and this is a strict requirement under UK cosmetics law, which also provides guidance on how this safety assessment must be carried out.
 It also specifies that cosmetic products must not damage our health when used normally.